-Minutes of meetings of the Committee and reports will be sent to all Board members.
+Minutes of meetings of the Committee are distributed to all Board members.
 All Board members have access to Committee papers.

 The director chairing the Committee will report to the Board at the next full Board meeting on the discharge of the Committee’s role and functions and any issues that should be raised for consideration by the Board.

 Reviewed & updated: March 2023